OK-CodeClinic/Serverless_Chat_App/lambda_functions/README.md

 This Lambda function is designed to receive a chat message along with the conversation ID, generate a timestamp, and insert a new message item into a DynamoDB table named 'Chat-Messages'.
 This allows for the storage of chat messages in the database.

 #### Chat-Users-GET.py
 This Lambda function fetches a list of usernames from a Cognito User Pool, excluding the provided 'cognitoUsername', and returns this list of usernames.
 It can be used, for example, to retrieve a list of other users in the same Cognito User Pool.
-This ensures when a user itself won't be availabale in its friend list of conversation.
+This ensures that a user itself won't be availabale in its friend list.